 This effect, too, could also be attributed to the action of vortices.
-When atmospheric vortices break -which happens naturally as they weaken over time, or are disrupted by other weather patterns- the broken "ends" of the vortex cylinder will reconnect themselves either to the rest of the vortex or to a solid surface, whichever is nearer (Brady & Szoke, 1989).
+When atmospheric vortices break -which happens naturally as they weaken over time, or are disrupted by other weather patterns- the broken "ends" of the vortex cylinder will reconnect themselves either to the rest of the vortex or to a solid surface, whichever is nearer (Brady and Szoke 1989)31.
 When land is the closer of the two, vortices touch down (as happens in the formation of tornadoes), and the heat and water vapor they carry are delivered to nearby surfaces.
-When those surfaces are ice, they melt.